mirzafahad/embedded_c_style_guide/style_guide.md

 #### 8.4 Loops
 - Magic numbers shall not be used as the initial value or in the endpoint test of a `while`, `do…while`, or `for` loop.
-- With the exception of the initialization of a loop counter in the first clause of a `for` statement and the change to the same variable in the third, no assignment shall be made in any loop’s controlling expression.
+- Except for the initialization of a loop counter in the first clause of a `for` statement and the change to the same variable in the third, no assignment shall be made in any loop’s controlling expression.
 - Infinite loops shall be implemented via controlling expression `while (1)`.
 - Each loop with an empty body shall feature a set of braces enclosing a comment to explain why nothing needs to be done until after the loop terminates.